abernatskiy/morphMod/README.md

-A collections of experiments investigating the relationship between morphology and modularity.
+A collection of experiments investigating the relationship between morphology and modularity and the related phenomenon of gigantic convergence.

-The repo has a lot of submodules, so here is a useful command:
+This repository has a lot of submodules.
+To update them all recursively, run

 $ git submodule update --init --recursive